 GMAT- Eligibility, Exam Date, Pattern, Syllabus

-- A candidate can register for GMAT anytime of the year.
-However, the provision of taking the test will depend on the availability of GMAT Exam Dates and Centers.
+- A candidate can register for GMAT throughout the year.
+However, the provision of appearing for the test will depend on the availability of Dates and Centers.
 Check GMAT Registration

-- Candidates may give GMAT up to five times over a period of 12 months, but no more than once in a month period.
+- Candidates can appear for GMAT up to five times over a period of 12 months, but no more than once in a month period.
+Check GMAT 2017 Exam Dates

 - The exam evaluates four basic skills-Verbal Ability, Integrated Reasoning, Quantitative Aptitude and Analytical Writing.
-Check GMAT Exam Pattern
+Read More About GMAT Exam Pattern

 - The average score accepted by the universities in abroad varies.
 The top universities accept 710 and average universities accept 600.